 Basic, optional, and dependent life coverage can be converted to an individual whole life insurance policy without providing evidence of insurability.

-Some Alcoa retirees did gather together to fight the termination of their company-provided life insurance.
-They filed a class-action lawsuit in U.S. District court led by local retirees Charles Wyatt, Martin Ellison, and Edmond Butch, along with United Steelworkers and other unions.
+Some Alcoa retirees gathered to fight the termination of their company-provided life insurance.
+They filed a class-action lawsuit in U.S. District Court led by local retirees Charles Wyatt, Martin Ellison, and Edmond Butch, along with United Steelworkers and other unions.

 They argued that dropping the life insurance benefit violates Alcoa’s labor agreement with the United Steelworkers and other unions.

 The application for life insurance conversion ended on January 31, 2020.

 If you have questions about this policy change, call Funeral Funds of America at (888) 862-9456.

 What Are The Options Given To Alcoa Retirees’ Life Insurance?

 If you are reading this article now, you could have taken the discretionary cash payment or converted a portion of your coverage to an individual policy through MetLife.
 However, the application for coverage conversion ended on January 31, 2020.

 This change does not apply to MetLife Group Universal Life policy being paid by the retirees through a pension deduction or directly to MetLife.